Sp1r14ual/nsu_python_practice/README.md

 29. task29.py: Implemented and tested, description required
 30. task30.py: Implemented and tested, description required
 31. task31.py: Implemented and tested, but tester throws out "wrong answer" even when the expected and the actual output are identical.
 Going to find out the issue later.
+31.1. task31_1.py: Implemented and tested, but tester throws out "wrong answer" even when the expected and the actual output are identical.
+Going to find out the issue later.
+(Alternative solution for task 31)
 32. task32.py: TBD
 33. task33.py: Implemented and tested, description required
 34. task34.py: TBD